FeatherQuill/Neighborhood-Impact-Factor/README.md

 ## CellProfilerSummaryApp

 This java program is written to work with a database (\*.db) file that has been outtputted from a CellProfiler pipeline.
+Several of the variables need to be edited and tailored to your specific system.
+These variables have been highlighted with `TODO`'s in comment blocks within the code.
 It uses the information in that database file to output three text files:

 - **Summary File**